 Section A will be based on this list of literary terms [pdf].
 You will be expected to demonstrate reading comprehension and knowledge of the terms, including definitions, history, usage, applicability, implications, contestations, and limitations.
 Your reading comprehension will also be tested.
 Questions will be in multiple-choice format.
 See sample questions at the end of literary terms list.

 Section B will be an essay involving close-reading and critical analysis of poetry.
 You will be expected to demonstrate ability to explicate a poem, displaying knowledge of poetic forms and understanding of poetic devices.
 See scoring criteria here. [pdf]

 You must score a minimum of 80% on the Literary Terms MCQs and a Satisfactory on the Poetry Analysis.
 If you fail to score the minimum required, you may retake the failed section(s) once.
-Failure to score at least 80% in the second attempt will compute as Fail on the comprehensive exam as a whole and result in termination of the MA degree.
+Failure to score the minimum required in the second attempt will compute as Fail on the comprehensive exam as a whole and result in termination of the MA degree.